justinethier/cyclone/docs/User-Manual.md

 Finally, note there are some objects that are not relocated so the above does not apply:

-- Characters are stored using value types and do not need to be garbage collected.
+- Characters and integers are stored using value types and do not need to be garbage collected.
 - Symbols are stored in a global table rather than the stack/heap.
 - Mutexes are always allocated on the heap since by definition they are used by more than one thread.